flycheck/flycheck/doc/manual/extending.rst

       If given, this syntax checker is only used, if the major mode of the buffer to check is equal (as in `eq`) to any given :samp:`{mode}`.

-      If :checkprop:`:predicate` is given, it is additionally called in buffers of any given :samp:`{mode}`.
+      If :flyc:checkprop:`:predicate` is given, it is additionally called in buffers of any given :samp:`{mode}`.

-   .. checker-property:: :predicate {function}
+   .. flyc:checker-property:: :predicate {function}
                          :predicate (lambda () {body} ...)

       A function to determines whether to use this syntax checker in the current